EXTENDED! CO residents can apply FOR FREE through December 1st. Apply now!

 Pardee History

-In 1980, Dr. Hughes brought this work to the University of Denver’s Josef Korbel School of Global and Public Affairs (formerly, the Graduate School of International Studies), where the International Futures (IFs) system continues to mature and expand.
+In 1980, Dr. Hughes brought his global model to the University of Denver’s Josef Korbel School of Global and Public Affairs (formerly, the Graduate School of International Studies), where the International Futures (IFs) system continues to mature and expand.

 From 2011 to 2023, the Pardee Center experienced a decade of growth, marked by an expanding portfolio of policy-relevant research and deepening strategic partnerships.